lumicks/pylake/docs/tutorial/kymographs.rst

 The first argument `channel` accepts the strings "red", "green", "blue", or "rgb".
 We also see that the color limits can be set easily using the :class:`~lumicks.pylake.ColorAdjustment` class.
 The first two arguments act like the `vmin` and `vmax` arguments used with
 :func:`plt.imshow() <matplotlib.pyplot.imshow()>` if `mode="absolute"`.
 In the second plot, we use `mode=percentile` to automatically calculate the limits at the 0th and 99th percentile of all of the pixel values.
+Similarly, you can add a scale bar to your plots by providing a :class:`~lumicks.pylake.ScaleBar` to plotting or export functions.
-In addition, this method also accepts keyword arguments that are passed to
-:func:`plt.imshow() <matplotlib.pyplot.imshow()>` internally.
+In addition, this method also accepts keyword arguments that are passed to :func:`plt.imshow() <matplotlib.pyplot.imshow()>` internally.

 There are also a number of custom colormaps for plotting single channel images.
 These are available from :data:`~lumicks.pylake.colormaps`;
 the available colormaps are: `.red`, `.green`, `.blue`, `.magenta`, `.yellow`, and `.cyan`.
 For example, we can plot the blue channel image